-Every serious computer science student quickly realizes that there is more to selecting a master’s or doctoral program than just rankings.
+Every serious computer science student quickly realizes that there is more to selecting a graduate program than just rankings.

 1. Stanford University